nikki-experiments/my-react-boilerplate/README.md

 NPM comes installed with Node.js.
 To update npm to the latest version run: `npm install -g npm@latest`

-## Install Yarn Globally
+## Install Yarn

-When NPM 4 was the latest, Yarn was a must because it produced a yarn.lock file that NPM didn't have.
-There was no need to use messy shrinkwrap files.
-Instead Yarn locked down your dependencies for easy management.
-Now that NPM 5 is in use, the only real benefit of Yarn is that it still builds dependencies faster than NPM and it's 100% deterministic.
-I've used both w/equal success so check w/your teams preference.
+A benefit Yarn over the default package manager NPM is that it still builds dependencies faster than NPM and it's 100% deterministic.
+Check w/your teams preference on which to use.

     $ npm install --global yarn